Pedelta Structural Engineers

 PEDELTA is an independent multinational consultant firm headquartered in Barcelona, Spain which provides worldwide bridge and structural engineering services.
-The company is present in Canada, Colombia, Panama, Peru, Spain and the USA.
+The company is present in Canada, Colombia, Panama, Peru, Spain and the United States.
 The firm is internationally recognized by the introduction of advanced materials on bridges such as Cala Galdana Bridge, the first duplex stainless steel bridge, the GFRP Lleida Pedestrian Bridge, its innovative bridge aesthetics such as the Abetxuko Bridge and other cable supported structures.

 History

 The company was founded in Barcelona, (Spain) by Juan Sobrino in 1994 focus on bridge and structural design.
 The firm expanded to Colombia in 2001, the US in 2006, Canada in 2012 and Peru in 2013.

 In 2017 they started their geotechnical department in Colombia.

 Introduction of advanced materials

 PEDELTA is worldwide known for the introduction of GFRP and Stainless Steel as a main structural materials on bridges and building structures.

 The firm has developed the first hybrid structures combining Stainless-Steel and GFRP profiles and panels.
 First application is Zumaia pedestrian bridge(2008)and Vilafant Pedestrian Bridges (2011).